 Points value: what your earnings are actually worth

-Community-aggregated point values in early 2026 (from a consensus of NerdWallet, The Points Guy, One Mile at a Time, and Frequent Miler valuations):
+Community-aggregated point values in mid-2026 (from a consensus of NerdWallet, The Points Guy, One Mile at a Time, and Frequent Miler valuations), after Hyatt's May devaluation:

-The pattern is unambiguous: Hyatt points are worth roughly 2× Marriott and 4.5× Hilton.
-The reason is structural — Hyatt maintains a published award chart with predictable redemption costs by hotel category.
-Marriott shifted to dynamic pricing in 2022; Hilton has been on dynamic pricing for years.
-Both programs frequently price top-tier luxury redemptions at levels that imply point values well below the headlines.
+The pattern is unambiguous: Hyatt points are worth roughly double Marriott and over three times Hilton.
+The reason is structural — Hyatt still maintains a published award chart with category-based pricing, whereas Marriott shifted to dynamic pricing in 2022 and Hilton has been dynamic for years, both frequently pricing top-tier luxury redemptions at levels that imply point values well below the headlines.

-The lived impact: a 60,000-point free night at Park Hyatt Tokyo or Park Hyatt Niseko redeems against cash rates that frequently exceed $1,500 per night — roughly 2.5 cents per point in practice on the best redemptions.
-The equivalent Marriott or Hilton luxury redemption typically requires 90,000-130,000 points and clears at a lower implied per-point value because of the dynamic pricing structure.
+The lived impact, even after the devaluation: a free night at Park Hyatt Tokyo or Park Hyatt Niseko still redeems against cash rates that frequently exceed $1,000–1,500 per night, holding the effective value well above what the headline cents-per-point suggests.
+The equivalent Marriott or Hilton luxury redemption typically requires 90,000–130,000+ points and clears at a lower implied per-point value because of the dynamic pricing structure.

-For travellers planning to redeem points for high-value luxury stays — Tokyo Park Hyatt, Park Hyatt Sydney, Andaz Costa Rica, Alila Ventana Big Sur — Hyatt's redemption arithmetic is decisively the strongest of the three.
+For travellers planning to redeem points for high-value luxury stays — Park Hyatt Tokyo, Park Hyatt Sydney, Andaz Costa Rica, Alila Ventana Big Sur — Hyatt's redemption arithmetic remains the strongest of the three, devaluation included.

 Status match into each: the practical routes